oljapriya/PWA-Budget-Tracker/README.md

 [Deployed Application](https://cryptic-escarpment-79672.herokuapp.com/)

 ## User Story
-``AS AN avid traveller\
+``AS AN avid traveller<br/>
-I WANT to be able to track my withdrawals and deposits with or without a data/internet connection\
-SO THAT my account balance is accurate when I am traveling``
+I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling``

 ## Acceptance Criteria